JQmiracle/BA_865_Final_Project/README.md

   * **Sigmoid/Binary-crossentrophy**: Since our prediction problem was binary classification, we used sigmoid output activation function that it returns values between 0 and 1, which can be treated as probabilities of a data point belonging to binary class.
 Likewise, we used binary-crossentrophy as loss function.
   * **Test accuracy/AUC**: We measured test accuracy for each model.
 To choose best model, we generated AUC.

-* **LIME**: We used LIMe to explain our model and to see what words in text contributed to the prediction
+* **LIME**: We used LIME to explain our model and to see what words in text contributed to the prediction

 <img width="853" alt="Screen Shot 2022-06-14 at 2 48 33 PM" src="https://user-images.githubusercontent.com/87022634/173666255-66a8a3be-4bd0-4250-bbea-4dc0a864a3ec.png">